dagbjorn/microcoffeeoncloud/README.md

 #### microcoffeeoncloud-order
 Contains the Menu and Order REST services.
 Provides APIs for reading the coffee menu and placing coffee orders.

 Order uses the CreditRating REST service as a backend service for checking if a customer is creditworthy when placing an order.
-CreditRating is an unreliable service, hence giving us an "excuse" to use Hystrix from Spring Cloud Netflix for supervising service calls.
+CreditRating is an unreliable service, hence giving us an "excuse" to use Resilience4J for retrying service calls that fail.

 #### microcoffeeoncloud-creditrating
 Contains an extremely simple credit rating service.
 Provides an API for reading the credit rating of a customer.
 Used by the Order service.

 Mainly introduced to act as an unreliable backend service.
 The actual behavior may be configured by configuration properties.
 Current options include stable, failing, slow and unstable behaviors.
-See the [Hystrix section](#hystrix) below for details.
+See the [Resilience4J section](#resilience4j) below for details.

 #### microcoffeeoncloud-database
 Contains the MongoDB database.
 The database image is based on the official [mongo](https://hub.docker.com/r/_/mongo/) image on DockerHub.